-Querying CSV / Parquet data over HTTP
+Querying external CSV / Parquet data

 curl -v \